Summary

 - Your NI contributions were £45,000 or less in the full tax year before the employee's qualifying week

-If you’re unsure whether you qualify for small employers' relief, you should check this with HMRC.
-Find further information from the HMRC by reading Get financial help with statutory pay.
+If you’re unsure whether you qualify for small employers' relief, you can check with HMRC.
+Find further information at gov.uk.

 What you need to do